Super Lawyers

 Low pH levels caused by acidosis can result in hypoxic-ischemic encephalopathy, periventricular leukomalacia, seizures, brain hemorrhages, and cerebral palsy.
 In severe cases of metabolic acidosis, it can lead to multi-organ failure and even death.

-Blood Cord Gases in Lawsuits
+Blood Cord Gases in Medical Malpractice Lawsuits

-However, doctors can also use blood cord gases to defend birth injury lawsuits as well.
-If the baby has a birth injury but their blood cord gases came back normal, the obstetrician can use the umbilical cord gas levels as evidence that the injury did not occur during delivery and was not caused by negligence.
+However, doctors can also use blood cord gases to defend against birth injury lawsuits as well.
+If the baby has a birth injury but their blood cord gases come back normal, the obstetrician can use the umbilical cord gas levels as evidence that the injury did not occur during delivery and was not caused by negligence.

 They should take the time to examine the process of taking blood cord gas samples and identify any possible technical errors that make the results invalid.
 Birth injury lawyers also need to work closely with a medical expert to prove the cause and timing of the birth injury.